 Make words and blow up tiles in this Tetrisesque puzzle game.

-Short Postmortem: I put this little combo of Tetris and word-searches together in 48 hours for a game jam at my college, and I'm exceptionally pleased with how it turned out.
-It's the first time I scoped for an idea fully and then actually entirely completed the scope within the time frame I had, with multiple hours left over for 3D graphics and excessive polish.
+Short Postmortem: I put this little combo of Tetris and word-searches together in 48 hours for a game jam at my college, and I’m super pleased with how it turned out.
+It’s the first time I scoped for an idea fully and then actually entirely completed the scope within the time frame I had, with multiple hours left over for 3D graphics and excessive polish.
 I personally have a ton of fun playing this one, and I hope you enjoy it too if you get a chance to play!

 Fight your way out of a dungeon while crafting new and unique weapons out of monster pieces!